 It will resolve your domain from many different servers around the world, this is good for when/if you just recently changed your DNS, it will give you a good idea as to how well into the prorogation period you are, as long as most are showing the correct IP, you should be safe to run AutoSSL to issue your certificate.

-• Scroll down until you see the Security section and select the SSL/TLS Status icon.
+Scroll down until you see the Security section and select the SSL/TLS Certificates icon.

-• This next screen can be quite overwhelming, mainly because each domain you have in your account may have 7 or more entries, this is because cPanel will automatically add several URL's which can be used for certain services, for example you may see:
+This next screen under the status section can be quite overwhelming, mainly because each domain you have in your account may have 7 or more entries, this is because cPanel will automatically add several URL's which can be used for certain services, for example you may see:

 domain.com